The Gambler (film series): Gambler V: Playing for Keeps (1994)

 Gambler V: Playing for Keeps is the fifth installment of The Gambler series and the first not directed by Dick Lowry, with Jack Bender taking the helm.
-The movie premiered on October 2, 1994.
+The two-part movie premiered on October 2 and October 4, 1994, on CBS.

 Plot

 Brady Hawkes' son, Jeremiah (with Kris Kamm as the third actor in the role) gets involved with outlaws Butch Cassidy (Scott Paulin) and the Sundance Kid (Brett Cullen).
 Brady tries to save him before he winds up in jail or dead.